damondmc/simGlitch/README.md

-A package to simulate continuous gravitational wave signals with glitches.
+# A package to simulate continuous gravitational wave signals with glitches.

-This package leverage the PyFstat package to simulate continuous gravitational wave signals with glitches and time gap.
+This package leverage the LALSuite to simulate continuous gravitational wave signals with glitches.

+## (Working/to do)

+Add time gap.